cea-hpc/mpc/doc/sphinx/source/contribute/contribute_merge_request.rst

 	git checkout mr-A
 	git merge origin/devel

 Please note that this will create a merge loop, a thing MPC wants to avoid.
-Please note that only the rebase can be used to deploy the `mr-A` branch to the main branch, this step is done by Gitlab when approving the MR. For more explanation about merge and rebase, [check this out](GL/Git-tricks#merge-vs-rebase)
+Please note that only the rebase can be used to deploy the `mr-A` branch to the main branch, this step is done by Gitlab when approving the MR. For more explanation about merge and rebase, `you can check the official git documentation <https://git-scm.com/book/en/v2/Git-Branching-Rebasing>`_

 A final word about the `git pull` option.
 This command is just a 'script' applying `git fetch` + `git merge` (considering no particular Git configuration in `.gitconfig`).
 Please use with care when syncing a branch to be merged.
-Check this [section](GL/Git-tricks#common-mistakes) for common errors when using Git for MPC.

 Create a new merge-request
 --------------------------